ludovicmoncla/knowledge-graph-anomaly-detection/README.md

   --negative-sampling random \
   --num-snapshots 30 \
   --max-anomaly-ratio 0.20 \
+  --evaluation-anomaly-ratio 0.10 \
   --train-anomaly-ratios 0.01 0.025 0.05 0.10
 ```

 Here, an anomaly ratio means `anomalies / (positives + anomalies)`.
-The root
+In the root
-manifest contains the 20% pool.
+manifest, training uses the maximum 20% ratio while validation and test use 10%.
 The four training manifests are written to
 `train_ratio_0.01/`, `train_ratio_0.025/`, `train_ratio_0.05/`, and
 `train_ratio_0.1/`.
 They share identical positive training examples and identical
 validation/test rows; only the nested set of training anomalies changes.
 Each